Last updated on March 19th, 2023 at 04:26 pm

 I started my first blog back in 2003.
-It was back in the dinosaur days when people were using dial-up and the Internet was the equivalent of wild-west.
-It was a time where meeting people from your online world made you a freak to your family and friends.
+Back in the dinosaur days, people used dial-up, and the Internet was the equivalent of the wild-west.
+It was a time when meeting people from your online world made you a freak to your family and friends.

 Starting and running a blog was fun and exciting.
 The idea of being in control of publishing your own words for the world to see was mind-boggling.
 Blogging has morphed and changed so much since the days of chat rooms and Yahoo Conversations.

-I’ve spent the better part of the last five years helping writers and entrepreneurs understand why they should be sharing content on the Internet and the possibilities that sharing content can create.
+I’ve spent the better part of the last twenty years helping writers and entrepreneurs understand why they should be sharing content on the Internet and the possibilities that sharing content can create.

-What angered the public most about filmmaker, Christopher Wiegand’s documentary piece is that his wife, Casey Wiegand is the blogger he chose to focus his story upon – along with 50 of her female blogging friends – all representing the same niche as Mrs. Casey Wiegand:
+What angered everyone the most about the filmmaker Christopher Wiegand’s documentary is that his wife, Casey Wiegand is the blogger he chose to focus the entire movie on–along with 50 of her female blogging best friends–all representing the same niche as Mrs. Casey Wiegand…

-The negative hoopla online is centered around the thought that the chosen female bloggers look a little too “Carey Bradshaw-ish” (Sex and the City ladies – it hasn’t been that long) by the majority of the public who have weighed in on the release of the trailer.
+The negative hoopla is centered around the thought that the chosen female bloggers look a little too “Carey Bradshaw-ish” (Sex and the City ladies – it hasn’t been that long) by most of the public who weighed in on the release of the trailer.

 To quote one: